valkey-io/valkey-rfc/Bloom.md

 We do not save the seed of the hash function used by Bloom Filters in the RDB because the Module uses a fixed seed.
 During RDB Load, we restore and re-create the Bloom object using the RDB data and the fixed seed.
+The main benefits to using fixed seed are that it reduces the RDB size and it simplifies the RDB save and load.

 ### RDB Compatibility with ReBloom